AN EMPLOYMENT SUCCESS STORY

 During Discovery, we learned that Amara reads sight words only--some would call her a non-reader.
 Ideal conditions for success at work include a predictable routine that allows her to work independently.
 Amara is a visual learner.
 She enjoys completing 3-4 step tasks that are repetitive and easily broken down into small teachable steps.
 Amara speaks a lot at home but not as much out in public.
 Some might find it challenging to understand Amara.
 We also learned Amara is particular about when and how she interacts with others.
 Some days she is giggling, and some days she prefers minimal interactions.

-TotalLink created three customized jobs for Amara through strong community connections with her family dentist, at her hair salon, and a TotalLink employment specialist connection.
+TotalLink created several customized jobs for Amara through strong community connections with her family dentist, at her hair salon, and a TotalLink employment specialist connection.

 Amara assembles patient goodie bags, restocks, and files

 Amara has been a patient of Dr. Mark Humenik all her life and has always loved going to his office.

 TotalLink identified that the dental hygienists were assembling the goodie bags between patients.

 Amara is a visual learner.
 We were able to teach her these steps through video and visual supports.

 After several weeks and months of coaching, she learned to assemble the bags independently with minimal support from her co-workers.